LSDtopotools/lsdtt_opencv_docker/readme.md

 1. Download and install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (only works with Windows 10 enterprise), [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or Docker for [Ubuntu](https://hub.docker.com/editions/community/docker-ce-server-ubuntu) or [Debian](https://hub.docker.com/editions/community/docker-ce-server-debian).
   * If you are installing Docker Desktop for Windows you should use the WSL 2 Backend.
 WSL 2 has been supported on Windows since around 2020.
 More details are on the [Docker for Windows documentation](https://docs.docker.com/desktop/windows/install/).
   * On MacOS we recommend installing docker using brew: `brew cask install docker`
-  * On MacOs and Linux, after you install docker you will need to add permissions: `sudo usermod -a -G docker $USER`
+  * On MacOS and Linux, after you install docker you will need to add permissions: `sudo usermod -a -G docker $USER`
 2. We will henceforth assume that you actually have a functioning version of Docker on your host machine.
-If you want more details about how to use docker, or getting it set up (particularly in Windows, in Linux and MacOS this is more straightforward), see our [Docker notes](#docker-notes).
+If you want more details about how to use Docker, or getting it set up (particularly in Windows, in Linux and MacOS this is more straightforward), see our [Docker notes](#docker-notes).

 ### Running the container